Students from a refugee background

 What type of support is available to students?

-- A Refugee Contact Person on each campus, who can answer questions and provide assistance throughout your course.
+- Contact the AccessAbility Hub, who can answer questions and provide assistance throughout your course.

 - A $500 bursary for commencing students from a refugee background (SRB).
 Access more details on how to apply for a SRB bursary